genjax-dev/genjax-chi/README.md

 ### Acknowledgements

 The maintainers of this library would like to acknowledge the JAX and Oryx maintainers for useful discussions and reference code for interpreter-based transformation patterns.

-## Disclaimer

-This is a research project.
-Expect bugs and sharp edges.
-Please help by trying out GenJAX, [reporting bugs](https://github.com/ChiSym/genjax/issues), and letting us know what you think!

-## Get Involved + Get Support

-Pull requests and bug reports are always welcome!
-Check out our [Contributor's Guide](CONTRIBUTING.md) for information on how to get started contributing to GenJAX.

-The TL;DR; is:

-- send us a pull request,
-- iterate on the feedback + discussion, and
-- get a +1 from a maintainer

-in order to get your PR accepted.

-Issues should be reported on the [GitHub issue tracker](https://github.com/ChiSym/genjax/issues).

-If you want to discuss an idea for a new feature or ask us a question, discussion occurs primarily in the body of [Github Issues](https://github.com/ChiSym/genjax/issues)

 <div align="center">
 Created and maintained by the <a href="http://probcomp.csail.mit.edu/">MIT Probabilistic Computing Project</a>.
 All code is licensed under the <a href="LICENSE">Apache 2.0 License</a>.